zendframework/zend-expressive/doc/book/reference/migration/to-v1-1.md

     - `$template = 'error::error'`: the template to render, with a default value if none is provided.

-  `Zend\Expressive\Container\ErrorResponseGeneratorFactory` can create an instance, using the following:
+- `Zend\Expressive\Container\ErrorResponseGeneratorFactory` can create an
+  instance of the `ErrorResponseGenerator` using the following:

     - The `debug` top-level configuration value is used to set the `$isDevelopmentMode` flag.